sedhha/URC2019/readme.txt

-If you aren't a dumbass... read me properly before trying.

 don't exit this code at any cost so much of useful data is there. don't stop it at 5 odd I mean.(Gaussian blur filter) do srx srx srx srxp